teijuan/heavensbake/collections/_novels/2024-11-09-a-mundane-life.md

 {% include jpg_thumb.html num="02" %}

-Feeling like she won't be able to do it for much longer, Fui decided that... maybe, her gaming fans deserved to see what was going on with her life.
+Feeling like she won’t be able to do it for much longer, Fui thought that maybe her gaming fans deserved to see what was going on with her life.
 They were in for a surprise:

 "Hard to believe I'm going to be a mother to twins any second now... it's surreal.
 And I'm fricken huge; i knew pregnancy would make me huge, but just look at me- i am literally a house.
 And yet...
 I think i'll miss this... naaaaah."